 @ home projects such as SETI @ Home, the project uses spare CPU cycles on members’ computers to attempt to decrypt the final messages.

 Computing is still a young science.
 We’re still operating off of “version 1”, meaning that our computers are still limited to the binary ones-and-zeros functions.
-Quantum computing is likely the next big thing in computing and it will fundamentally change how computing works instead of just increasing processing power to handle more ones and zeroes.
-Quantum mechanics has this strange properly called the “superposition”, which means that something can be in more than one state until it is observed.
+Quantum computing is likely the next big thing in computing.
+It will fundamentally change how computing works — as opposed to the current approach of just increasing processing power to handle more ones and zeroes.
+Quantum mechanics has a strange properly called the “superposition”, which means that something can be in more than one state until it is observed.
 The most famous thought experiment that illustrates superposition is that of Schrodinger’s Cat, where the cat in a box is both alive and dead until it collapses into one of those states upon being observed.